jblotus/explosivewebsprogramming/app/backup/2010-12-12-issue-tracking-with-lighthouseapp.md

 ## Step 6: Ticket Management

-At this point you might want to mark a ticket as "Resolved&#8221; if the issue described has been solved.
+At this point you might want to mark a ticket as "Resolved" if the issue described has been solved.
 The different ways you can mark a ticket's status are:

   * **New **- New ticket that has not been worked on.
 Use this when you first create a ticket.
   * **Open **- A ticket is currently being worked on